Families of discrete circular distributions with some novel applications

-Then a useful method to construct discrete distributions is to maximize the entropy among all distributions on the given support that satisfy the given moment conditions.
-As noted in \citet{kemp1997}, the philosophy behind this construction is that ``one should use all the given information and nothing else".
-The following theorem gives this construction, which is the result of \citet{mardia1975} adapted here to the circular discrete case. \begin{thm}[Maximum Entropy Distributions] The probability function supported on $\mathcal{D}$ that maximizes the entropy (\ref{eq:entropy}) subject to the constraints (\ref{eq:constraints_entropy}) is of the form
+with given constants $a_1, a_2, \ldots, a_q$.
+Then, a useful method to construct discrete distributions is to maximize the entropy among all distributions on $\mathbb{Z}_m$ that satisfy the given conditions.
+As noted by \citet{kemp1997}, the philosophy behind this construction is that ``one should use all the given information and nothing else".
+The following theorem gives this construction, which follows from Theorem 13.2.1 of \citet[pp. 408-409]{kaganlinnikrao1973} on the line and was adapted in \citet{mardia1975} for directional distributions. \begin{thm}[Maximum Entropy Distributions] The probability function $\{p(r), ~~r\in \mathbb{Z}_m\}$ that maximizes the entropy (\ref{eq:entropy}) subject to the constraints (\ref{eq:constraints_entropy}) is of the form

-provided there exist constants $b_1, b_2,\ldots, b_r$ satisfying
+provided there exist constants $b_1, b_2,\ldots, b_q$ satisfying

-Further, if they exist then the distribution is unique. \end{thm} We now give a few examples of maximum entropy discrete distributions. \begin{itemize} \item[] Example 1. von Mises distribution: Suppose $q=2$ and $t_1(r)= \cos(2\pi r/m)$ and $t_2(r)= \sin(2\pi r/m)$, the maximum entropy distribution is of the form
+In that case, the distribution is unique. \end{thm} ~\\ We now give a few examples of maximum entropy discrete distributions.